getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Notice, this approach doesn't require a `Foo` function.
 It just uses object references directly to `b` and `c`, and inquires about their relationship.

-In either case, though, what's happening implicitly is that the internal `[[Prototype]]` of an object is retrieved, and compared against another object for equality.
+In either case, though, what's happening implicitly is that the internal `[[Prototype]]` of an object is retrieved, and compared against another object for a match.

 We can also directly retrieve the `[[Prototype]]` of an object.
 As of ES5, the standard way to do this is: